kalaharileeu/fourcolor/Readme_Instructions.txt

 ---Tile (Environment)
 Tiles do not move but they scroll, with a certian scroll speed.
 So the Update function check for collision and the scroll function do the movement or scroll.

+What to do next.
+-implement score/ lives
+-Soundeffects for enemies to be sorted out
+-player imartality
+-bullet for intruder